 World's Ugliest Dog Contest awards underdogs' inner beauty

-In this June 24, 2016, file photo, first place winner SweePee Rambo, a 17-year-old Chinese Crested Chihuahua, is cradled by her owner Jason Wurtz of Encino after the World's Ugliest Dog Contest at the Sonoma-Marin Fair in Petaluma, Calif.
+In this June 20, 2014 file photo, Peanut, a 2-year-old mutt is held by owner Holly Chandler after winning the World's Ugliest Dog Contest at the Sonoma-Marin Fair in Petaluma, Calif.
+The annual World's Ugliest Dog Contest celebrates homely pooches for their inner beauty in Petaluma.

 Add your comments below